Housing Benefit advice for private landlords

-If we find we have paid too much benefit, we can ask you or your tenant to pay it back.
+If we pay too much benefit, we can ask you or your tenant to pay it back.
 We will only ask a landlord to pay back an overpayment if the benefit was paid direct to them.

 If you do not repay overpayments when we ask you to, we can take the money out of benefit we are going to pay you for other tenants.

-As a landlord, you have fewer appeal rights than a tenant.
-A landlord can only appeal if we:
+As a landlord, you can only appeal if we:

-- refuse to pay benefit direct to them
+- refuse to pay benefit direct to you

 It is your tenant's responsibility to appeal against the amounts and dates of benefit payments.